 1. Enhance communication with residents

-One of the most crucial elements of reducing tenant turnover in 2022 is maintaining communication with them.
+One of the most crucial elements of reducing tenant turnover is maintaining communication with them.

 Being responsive to your residents’ concerns shows respect and courtesy, two essential aspects of excellent customer service.
 It’s also important to keep your tenants up to date on any new information regarding safety protocols or local mandates.